Gatorland’s Gators, Ghosts and Goblins Event

 You might be thinking to yourself, how much fun can an amusement park based on Alligators be?
 My answer to that is a lot.
 It’s actually one of the most fun days out that I have had with my kids.
 To be honest, I was pleasantly surprised that we had so much fun.
 I wasn’t really certain what to expect when we got there.

-Gatorland is a smaller amusement park located on a main road in Orlando, which makes it super easy to get to and even better it makes it easy for little feet to navigate.
+Gatorland is a smaller amusement park located on a main road (Orange Blossom Trail) in Orlando, which makes it super easy to get to and even better it makes it easy for little feet to navigate.
 At Gatorland, you can see a variety of animals, including the aforementioned gators, bobcats, tortoises, crocodiles, birds, snakes and other critters.
 There are also different shows for the family where you can learn more about gators and even watch them jump out of the water to grab food.